asivitz/Hickory/Readme.md

 # Hickory

 Hickory is not really a Haskell game engine.
 It's more of a collection of tools and abstractions that can be used to make games.
-It doesn't have opinions and doesn't for you into a particular paradigm.
+It doesn't have opinions and doesn't force you into a particular paradigm.

 ## Engine.Scene
 These modules provide an Input/Model/View abstraction.
 Useful for providing high-level structure to your game.